ricky8k/Grapejuice-on-Arch/README.md

 ```
 sudo rm -r /etc/pacman.d/gnupg/
 ```
-Next, we'll need to initialize `pacman-key` and use `pacman` to check and update packages, just in-case.
+Next, we'll need to initialize `pacman-key` and use `pacman` to check and update all packages, just in-case.
 Input the following:
 ```
 sudo pacman-key --init
 sudo pacman-key --populate archlinux